Coordinated Disclosure · VU#487875

 Description.
 The configuration write-path accepts unauthenticated POST requests that persist arbitrary base_url values into the production configuration store.
 The base_url field is consumed by downstream RAG and integration services that issue server-side HTTP requests to the configured URL.

 Impact.
-An unauthenticated remote attacker can redirect downstream service-to-service requests to attacker-controlled infrastructure, capture authentication tokens issued by the platform to integration partners, and pivot to internal-only services reachable from the backend service mesh.
+ZERO|TOLERANCE assessed that an unauthenticated remote attacker could redirect downstream service-to-service requests to attacker-controlled infrastructure, capture authentication tokens issued by the platform to integration partners, and pivot to internal-only services reachable from the backend service mesh.
+The coordinator determined the injected records were not consumed by the system — the basis for the published 5.3 MEDIUM score (unauthenticated configuration write) rather than a forged-request (SSRF) outcome.

 Password Grant on Public OAuth Clients Without Rate Limiting